Salt & Time

 The restaurant seats somewhere between twenty-five to thirty and features four large wooden tables plus a bar area.
 They offer a nice selection of beers and wines, including a rotating selection of craft beers on tap.
 They are also the only place you can get Cuvee Black & Blue, a nitrogenated cold brew coffee that is served on tap.
 Meanwhile, the menu is small and changes seasonally with several daily specials based on what is available.
 It features some nice familiar things (but with the added Salt & Time touch to them) along with a few dishes that I guarantee you won’t find anywhere else.

 My girlfriend and I first visited the shop in August and one of the seasonal dishes was the pig’s heart pastrami.
-As soon as I heard those words I knew what I was having for dinner.
+Previously we were simply going to get Pizza Express Menu but as soon as I heard those words I knew what I was having for dinner.
 It was served as a deconstructed Reuben with a few large croutons, fried cheese, their house made sauerkraut, and thinly sliced pig’s heart.
 Maybe noticing my “robust” size the waiter warned me that it wasn’t a large serving but I went ahead anyway.
 It was simply amazing.
 The pig’s heart was tender and just barely seasoned.
 It complimented the sharp vinegar in the sauerkraut and the crunch of the croutons perfectly.
 Despite the small serving size the flavors knocked me out.

 My girlfriend ordered the Butcher’s Burger.
 Now, I know what you are thinking: “You guys went to this amazing butcher shop for dinner and you got a boring old burger and fries?”
 Yes we did but boring it was not.
 The burger had to have been freshly ground with the fat and meat ground separately.
 It was a rough grind so you got these big pieces of juicy flavorful fat mixed in with the tastiest meat.
 The fries are fried in beef fat so they are super hot and taste like the french fries from before everything went to canola oil.
 It is also served with homemade ketchup.
 Yes, homemade ketchup.
 Who does that nowadays?